Nephilidae: Taxonomy

 Up to the late 1980s, following Eugène Simon in 1894, Nephila and its close relatives were considered to make up the subfamily Nephilinae of the family Araneidae.
 In 1986, Herbert Walter Levi suggested that Nephila and Nephilengys belonged in the family Tetragnathidae, based on the structure of the male palp.
 Cladistic studies in the 1990s appeared to confirm the relationship between nephilines and Tetragnathidae.
 Further studies refuted this proposal, but did not resolve the relationship with araneids.
 In 2006, Matjaž Kuntner removed the group from Araneidae and raised the subfamily Nephilinae to the family Nephilidae.
 However, molecular phylogenetic studies from 2004 onwards consistently placed nephilids within Araneidae.
 Accordingly, in 2016, Dimitar Dimitrov et al. returned the group to their traditional position as a subfamily of Araneidae.
-The World Spider Catalog does not recognize subfamilies, but agrees in placing all the genera in the family Araneidae.
+In 2023, the subfamily was resurrected back to family-level and is recognized as a family in the World Spider Catalog.

 Phylogeny

-A 2013 molecular phylogenetic study suggested the genera of Nephilinae were related as shown in the cladogram below.
+A 2013 molecular phylogenetic study suggested that the genera of Nephilinae were related as shown in the cladogram below.
 It was this study that supported the split between Nephilengys and Nephilingis.

 Although Nephila appears not to be monophyletic, the authors of the study did not suggest splitting the genus.
-The phylogeny suggests that male enforced monogamy, via plugging of the female copulatory ducts by males leaving behind their palpal bulbs, is ancestral to the nephilines, and was lost in Nephila and Clitaetra.
+The phylogeny suggests that male enforced monogamy, via plugging of the female copulatory ducts by males leaving behind their palpal bulbs, is ancestral to the nephilides, and was lost in Nephila and Clitaetra.

 Genera

-The following genera are placed in the subfamily by Kuntner et al. (2019); distributions based on the World Spider Catalog:
+As of August 2023, the World Spider Catalog accepts the following genera: